Co-author: Elise Donaldson

-- Have a second source of income
+- Create a second source of income

-- Move back in with your parents
+- Live with your parents (or some flatmates)

-- Sell some valuables
+- Sell unused valuables

 - Deal with your debt

-- Look for the bargains
+- Look for bargains

-- Downgrade your transport
+- Make your transport more thrifty

-10 Home Deposit Savings Accelerators
+10 Home Deposit Savings Tips

-- Party entertainment (e.g if you can play an instrument or fancy yourself as a comedian)
+- Party entertainment (e.g. if you can play an instrument or fancy yourself as a comedian)

-- Participating in research studies
+- Participating in research studies or completing surveys

 - Data entry